| OTTAVIANO PETRVCCI |

 par Iean Sweelinck, organiste à Amstelredam, Leiden 1612.
 Drie

-Hier staan drie andere.
-Deze uitgave is
+staat.
+Hier staan vier andere.
+Deze uitgave

-Koninklijke Bibliotheek in Den Haag en de Library of Congress in Washington.
+de Koninklijke Bibliotheek in Den Haag en de Library of Congress in Washington.

 De Franse teksten uit deze verzameling komen uit

-sonnetten van Philippe Desportes (1546-1606).
-De tekst van Io mi son giovinetta
+De tekst van Io mi son giovinetta is

-is ontleend aan Boccaccio's Decamerone, negende dag, 10-de verhaal en de melodie aan
+ontleend aan Boccaccio's Decamerone, negende dag, 10-de verhaal en de melodie aan

-een madrigaal
+een vierstemmig madrigaal

-van Domenico Maria Ferrabosco (1513-1574).
 In Morir non puo'l mio core denkt een

 minnaar dat zijn zelfmoord wel indruk zal maken op de geliefde, die hem uitdaagt zijn gang

-te gaan.
-Che giova posseder is een populair gedicht van Pietro Bembo (1470-1547),
+Che giova posseder is een populair

-dat bijvoorbeeld ook door Gerbrand Adriaenszoon Brederode (1585-1618) is vertaald: Wat
+gedicht van Pietro Bembo (1470-1547), dat bijvoorbeeld ook door Gerbrand Adriaenszoon

-baat u de voogdij van landen en van steên...als gij des nachts alleen in 't bedde slapen
+Brederode (1585-1618) is vertaald: Wat baat u de voogdij van landen en van steên...als

-nr CXIV.
-Het thema stamt al uit de klassieke oudheid, n.l.
-Sappho, 6-de eeuw vóór
+uit de klassieke oudheid, n.l.
+Sappho, 6-de eeuw vóór Christus.

 Voicy du gay Printemps, Io mi son